Best glasses and sunglasses for cataracts

 With an eye condition such as cataract, it is critical to protect your eyes from harmful bright lights and other various discomforts that may cause stress on your vision.
 Symptoms of cataracts can also disrupt your quality of vision, from blurriness and light sensitivity to experiencing glare or seeing yellow tints.

-While eyeglasses and sunglasses do not have the power to treat cataracts, they can treat the blurriness and discomfort associated with the condition.
-Some features of cataract sunglasses can even help prevent the condition from worsening.
+While eyeglasses and sunglasses do not have the power to treat cataracts, they can help to address the blurriness and discomfort associated with the condition.
+Sunglasses that provide complete UV protection have been found to decrease the risk of cataracts.

 The following recommendations can help guide you in your decision when selecting a new pair of glasses or sunglasses to treat the symptoms of your cataract(s).
 These recommendations may be helpful to you, whether or not you’ve had special cataract treatment or undergone cataract surgery.